FRCTeamPhoenix/vision-training/README.md

   - Ensure code is commented well
   - Log statements everywhere
   - Easy configuration is a priority
   - **Important:** Coprocessor should host a web server which shows a live feed of the webcam.
-This will make debugging significantly easier, making it so we don't actually have to connect a monitor to the coprocessor to see what's going on.
+This will make debugging significantly easier, making it so we don't have to connect a monitor to the coprocessor to see what's going on.
     - We can use Flask in Python for this, see last year's code ([feed.py](https://github.com/FRCTeamPhoenix/visionworks2017/blob/master/feed.py))